blasvinas/golang/README.md

     fmt.Println(car3) // {2017 Nissan Altima}
 ```

 The previous example shows how to define a struct type and several ways to declare and initialize the struct's variables.
+The fields are accessed using the dot notation like car1.model, as shown above.

 There is another way to declare a struct named anonymous struct, shown in the example below.